 The credit union who makes the covered borrower determination by using one of the safe harbor methods above shall be deemed to be conclusive with respect to that transaction or account, so long as the credit union timely creates and maintains a record of the information obtained.

 The MAPR, defined as “the cost of consumer credit expressed as an annual rate," and includes the following:

 - Finance charges associated with the consumer credit;

-- Application Fees (exclusion for application fees for Federal Credit Unions for short-term small amount loans provided that the fee is not charged more than once in any rolling 12 month period) and any fee imposed for participation in any plan or arrangement for consumer credit;
+- Application Fees (exclusion for application fees for Federal Credit Unions or an insured depository institution for short-term small amount loans provided that the fee is not charged more than once in any rolling 12 month period) and any fee imposed for participation in any plan or arrangement for consumer credit;

 - Credit insurance premiums or fees, including charges for single premium credit insurance;